-JAM partners with Dingle International Film Festival in creating a festival that was created for students, which has been moulded by them, and intends to strengthen the profile of Ireland as a worldwide centre of excellence in animation internationally.
+JAM Media presents Animation Dingle, a festival that was created for students, which has been moulded by them, and intends to strengthen the profile of Ireland as a worldwide centre of excellence in animation internationally.

 Animation Dingle, which takes place each March, celebrates the best of animation, with the dramatic west of Ireland as a backdrop.
 The aim of the festival is to connect; introducing students to professionals and bringing professionals together with key decision makers.